-Funding for the Commercial Vehicle Enforcement Officers (CVEO) program of the Department of State Police is provided by the Department of Transportation, Highway Maintenance Funds.
+Funding for the Commercial Vehicle Enforcement Service Area is provided by the Department of Transportation, Highway Maintenance Funds.

-The CVEO program is responsible for enforcing the laws associated with trucks operating on the highways of the Commonwealth.
+This service area is responsible for enforcing the laws associated with trucks operating on the highways of the Commonwealth.

 Funds appropriated to this service area support the staff and related expenses associated with providing the service.